GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

 Sometimes this is not the behaviour we want to see - it may be the case that we only want certain tarball files to be extracted, or we wish to send them to a different output path.
 Before we demonstrate these alternate behaviours, deleted the `shell_data/` directory and its contents.

-??? question "How do I delete a folder again ?"
+??? clipboard-question "How do I delete a folder again ?"

     ```bash
     $ rm -r shell_data/